by Emily Dickinson (1830 - 1886)

 Our translations: GER

-I felt a cleavage in my mind As if my brain had split; I tried to match it seam by seam, But could not make it fit.
-The thought behind I strove to join Unto the thought before But sequence ravelled out of reach Like balls upon a floor.
+I felt a clearing in my mind As if my brain had split; I tried to match it, seam by seam, But could not make them fit.
+The thought behind I strove to join Unto the thought before, But sequence ravelled out of reach Like balls upon a floor.

 About the headline (FAQ)